Azure/apiforfhir-migration-tool/lift-and-shift-resources/Liftandshiftresources_README.md

 				azcopy copy 'https://{SourcestorageAccountName}.blob.core.windows.net/{ContainerName}/*' 'https://{DestinationstorageAccountName}.blob.core.windows.net/{ContainerName}' --recursive
 				```

-		__Note__: Please review the [$import documentation](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/import-data#import-operation-modes) carefully to see the differences between initial mode and incremental mode, and choose the mode that best suits your needs.
-For example, if you wish to migrate historical versions and lastUpdated field values, you will need to use incremental mode.
+        - Move on to step 2a.
+If you are using different storage accounts, you must prepare the $import body payload manually.
+You cannot use the automated powershell script in this case.

-	2. Prepare the $import body payload. <br> Options: <br>
+	2. Prepare the $import body payload. <br>

+	   Options: <br>
 	  a.
-You can prepare this manually by following $import documentation [here](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/import-data#calling-import). <br>
+You can prepare this manually by following $import documentation [here](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/import-data#calling-import).
+Please note, if you are using two different storage accounts, you must use this option. <br> <br>
 	  b.
-Or, you can use the included OSS Powershell script in this repo that will automatically create the $import body payload from the export storage container for you.<br>
+Or, you can use the included OSS Powershell script in this repo that will automatically create the $import body payload from the export storage container for you.
+Please note, this Powershell script assumes that you have the same storage account for both $import and $export.
+If you are using two different storage accounts (for example, migrating data across subscriptions), you will need to use option A above  "prepare the $import body payload manually". <br> <br>
 		__Note__: When creating import payloads with a PowerShell script, make sure to use the same storage account while configuring the import on AHDS FHIR service which was configured for $export.This ensures smooth data migration of resources within the same and across subscriptions.

-	The following explains how to use the $import body payload script:
+	 The following explains how to use the $import body payload Powershell script:

    	- The PowerShell script will take the $export Content-Location as a parameter and will create the $import body payload that will be used when executing the $import command.